1799–1800 conclave

-The papal conclave that followed the death of Pius VI on 29 August 1799 lasted from 30 November 1799 to 14 March 1800 and led to the selection of Cardinal Barnaba Chiaramonti, who took the name Pius VII.
+A papal conclave was held from 30 November 1799 to 14 March 1800 to elect a new pope to succeed Pius VI, who had died on 29 August.
+On the final ballot, the conclave elected Cardinal Barnaba Chiaramonti, the bishop of Imola.
+After accepting his election, he took the name Pius VII.
 This conclave was held in Venice and was the last to take place outside Rome.
-This period was marked by uncertainty for the papacy and the Roman Catholic Church following the invasion of the Papal States and abduction of Pius VI under the French Directory.
+This period was marked by uncertainty for the Catholic Church and the papacy following the invasion of the Papal States and the abduction of Pius VI under the French Directory.

-Historical context
+Historical background

-Pope Pius VI
+Reign of Pope Pius VI

 Pius VI's reign had been marked by tension between his authority and that of the European monarchs and other institutions, both secular and ecclesiastical.
 This was largely due to his moderate liberal and reforming pretences.
 At the beginning of his pontificate he promised to continue the work of his predecessor, Clement XIV, in whose 1773 brief Dominus ac Redemptor the dissolution of the Society of Jesus was announced.
 Pro-Jesuit powers remained in support of Pius, thinking him secretly more inclined to the Society than Clement.
 The Archduchy of Austria proved a threat when its ruler, Emperor Joseph II, made internal reforms which conflicted with some of the power of the Papacy.
 Further, German archbishops had shown independence at the 1786 Congress of Ems, but were soon brought into line.

 At the outbreak of the French Revolution Pius was compelled to see the independent Gallican Church suppressed, the pontifical and ecclesiastical possessions in France confiscated, and an effigy of himself burnt by the populace at the Palais Royal.
 The murder of the republican agent Hugo Basseville in the streets of Rome (January 1793) gave new ground of offence; the papal court was charged with complicity by the French Convention, and Pius threw in his lot with the First Coalition against the French First Republic.